Wyoming AEM Clearinghouse

 We will focus on the legal foundation of Accessible Education Material (AEM): the Elementary and Secondary Education Act (currently called NCLB) and the Individuals with Disabilities Education Improvement Act (IDEA 2004).
 Both include compelling requirements for state and local education agencies (SEAs and LEAs) to ensure that all students, including those with disabilities, receive the supports and services they need to access, participate and achieve in the general educational curriculum.

-We will focus on the decision-making process related to accessible instructional materials (AIM) and look closely at how each of the steps requires solid thinking and planning on the part of the individualized education program (IEP) team.
+We will focus on the decision-making process related to accessible education materials (AEM) and look closely at how each of the steps requires solid thinking and planning on the part of the individualized education program (IEP) team.

-We will focus on the National Center on Accessible Instructional Materials (AIM Center) web site and the products that are available to support everyone in the use of accessible instructional materials.
+We will focus on the National Center on Accessible Education Materials (AEM Center) web site and the products that are available to support everyone in the use of accessible education materials.